AitorGuerrero/dynamo-entity-manager/README.md

 not allow it.
 You have te take care of making the services as small as posible, and managing possible persisting errors.

 ### Prerequisites
 Requires aws-sdk package (if executed in AWS Lambda, it is already installed).
+For transactional flush, aws-sdk should be included in your lambda, as installed in cloud is an old version.

 ```
 npm install --save-dev aws-sdk